We live in a do-it-yourself age.

 Most of them are surprised when we tell them: “Sure you can.
 Go ahead, knock yourself out.
 Good luck!”

-Yes, you can handle your own New Hanover County divorce
+Yes, you can handle your own Divorce in New Hanover County

 - You have the legal right.
 Any person has the right to represent his or her own interests in court without hiring an attorney.
 This is called pro se (Latin for “on your own behalf”) representation.